fengyuanchen/cropper/README.md

 **Tips:** It's possible to save the data in cookie or other where when a page is unload(abort), and then when the page is reload, get the data and re-render it.

+#### minHeight

+- type: string / number
+- default: 0

+The minimum height (px of original image) of the cropping zone.
+Use this option only when you are sure that the image has this minimum height.

+#### minWidth

+- type: string / number
+- default: 0

+The minimum width (px of original image) of the cropping zone.
+Use this option only when you are sure that the image has this minimum width.

 #### done

 - type: function